 6. Follow a budget

 It’s difficult to plan and track a savings goal if you don’t know how much money you’re making and spending each month.
-Before trying to save $5000 in 3 months, create—and follow—a monthly budget.
+Before trying to save $5000 in 3 months, create-and follow-a monthly budget and consider ways to start better budgeting practices.

 Budgets are powerful financial tools that let you plan where your money goes each month.
-It's important to realize that budgets aren’t meant to be restrictive.
-Instead, they’re simply a way to organize your money.
+It’s important to realize that budgets aren’t meant to be restrictive.
+Instead, they’re simply a way to organize your money and living expenses.

-Consider reading up on budgeting and trying to follow a budget for a few months before starting your savings goal.
+Consider reading up with the best books about budgeting and trying to follow a budget for a few months before starting your savings goal.
 Knowing where you spend your money makes it easier to see how much extra you can save.

 Envelope method